ablaom/HelloJulia.jl/README.md

 **Acknowledgements.** Some slides used in the presentation for this workshop, and included [here](/slides), are based on material contributed by Oliver Schultz and Sam Urmy, which is gratefully acknowledged.
-Oscar Smith and Ian Butterworth [helped](https://discourse.julialang.org/t/looking-for-simple-example-to-explain-ahead-of-time-compilation/71471/3) contributed the just-in-time compilation demonstration.
+Oscar Smith, Ian Butterworth, and Carsten Bauer [helped](https://discourse.julialang.org/t/looking-for-simple-example-to-explain-ahead-of-time-compilation/71471/3) with the just-in-time compilation demonstration.

 ## Is Julia for me?